Moselsteig Trail: Hike and Wine Along The Moselle

 1. The Most Beautiful Part of the Moselsteig: From Perl to Trier

 The most beautiful part of the Moselsteig can be found between Perl and Trier.
 On this 4-day hike, you will hike the first four stages of the Moselsteig.
 You walk between 16 and 25 kilometers per day, varying in difficulty.
-Moreover, you will spend each night in a typical wine village, a great opportunity to plan a wine tasting.
+Each night, you’ll stay in a charming wine village, a great opportunity to plan a wine tasting.
 Weingut Hartmann in Perl and Weingut Zilliken in Nittel are definitely worth a visit!

 Stages in a nutshell